DIGITAL TRANSFORMATION FRAMEWORK

 PROCESS & SKILLS

 Without customers, businesses don’t generate any profit, meaning, it only makes sense to keep your customers at the center of all our actions throughout this journey.
-Business models are designed to bring unique value towards your customers, It’s very often forgotten, but mission critical to analyse and understand your customer and their customers to (re) position your business as unique value to theirs.
-We need to fully understand your customers experience and what digital disruption can do for them to ultimately gain market share from your competition and become their Trusted Advisor.
+Business models are designed to bring unique value towards your customers, It’s very often forgotten, but mission-critical to analyze and understand your customer and their customers to (re) position your business as a unique value to theirs.
+We need to fully understand your customer’s experience and what digital disruption can do for them to ultimately gain market share from your competition and become their Trusted Advisor.

 Strategy, in this context, is focusing on where you are heading as a company to bring value and the best possible experience to your customers.
 To design such a strategy, research such as market analysis is needed to identify your position and find where your customers are.
 What do they expect?
 Unique Value Propositions (“UVPs”) and Unique Selling Propositions (“USPs”) are designed to ensure tangible value is driving this change.
 An internal and market analysis is the foundation for change as we need to understand how you want to dominate or penetrate the new markets leveraging disruptive technologies to bring unique value to your customers.
 As we can only understand and improve what we can measure it is critical for success to use success factors and key measurements to measure whether changes are successful and to take the necessary steps to mitigate any bottlenecks.
 After validating all options, together with all other elements, a compelling business case has to be established to fund – and sponsor – this digital transformation.